stevengonsalvez/patchmycode/README.md

-# Probot Aider Bot
+# patchmycode

-> A GitHub App built with [Probot](https://github.com/probot/probot) that uses [Aider](https://aider.chat) to automatically fix issues with specific labels.
+> A GitHub App built with [Probot](https://github.com/probot/probot) that automatically fixes code issues with specific labels.

 ## Overview

-The Probot Aider Bot is a GitHub App that automates issue resolution by leveraging AI-powered code fixes.
-When an issue is labeled with a trigger label (e.g., `aider:fix`), the bot:
+The patchmycode bot is a GitHub App that automates issue resolution by leveraging AI-powered code fixes.
+When an issue is labeled with a trigger label (e.g., `fix:auto`), the bot:

 1. Clones the repository
-2. Uses Aider to analyze the issue description and generate a fix
+2. Uses AI to analyze the issue description and generate a fix
 3. Creates a pull request with the proposed changes
 4. Comments on the issue with a link to the PR